Fortress in city of Niš Serbia

 More about fortress and other Niš Serbia tourist attractions

 To sum up, Nis fortress in Niš Serbia and all Serbia nad Balkan must see monument.
 And also, it should be on even on Europe’s travel map.
 It is very important history monument that should be seen during Serbia travel and also Niš sightseeing.
+Fortress Nis is public palce, opened 24 hours.
+Entrance to this landmark of Nis is free.

 All photos are taken from Where to Serbia and are subject of copyright All photos shared from Instagram belong to it’s rightful owners